giovanniboscu/continuous-section-field/cuf/docs/csf_problem.md

 )
 ```

-The complete constraint system is returned through:
+The complete set of constraints is returned as:

 ```python
 LinearConstraintSystem(